Admission | Transfer Credit | Degree Requirements | Tuition

 The curriculum joins together areas of study to develop your field of interest and increase your expertise.
 Employing an interdisciplinary course of study, integrating a liberal arts education across the social sciences, the arts and the humanities, provides students a broader awareness of the world around them and a better understanding of the human condition in contemporary society.
 Opportunities to choose a wide range of courses across disciplines allowing multiple modes of inquiry and approaches to knowledge engages your capacity for critical thinking skills and builds on work experiences.

-Recognizing the importance of work-life balance for each student, courses are accelerated with fully online or evening option at the King of Prussia campus.
+Recognizing the importance of work-life balance for each student, courses can be offered accelerated, fully online or blended, evening accelerated King of Prussia campus or evenings at the Glenside campus.
 Dedicated program coaches work with you to develop a flexible schedule and program plan to help you meet your career goals.

 All core courses in the Liberal Studies curriculum (LB) are offered in a 7 week accelerated format.
-Students may select to take LB core courses (LB 200, 330, 385 and 490) as fully online or blended meeting one evening a week at the King of Prussia campus 6-9:30 p.m.
+Students take LB courses (LB 200, 330, 385 and 490) fully online.

 Eligibility for admission is based on previous academic experience; an associate’s degree (or courses completed towards) with a minimum GPA of 2.5 is required (students with a 2.00-2.49 may be reviewed for admission).
-Students that have not completed college-level courses may apply.
 Students may apply for admission for any academic semester.
 Students will submit an:

 Arcadia University will accept up to 75 credits from regionally accredited two- year institutions and up to 90 credits from regionally accredited four-year institutions.